pbt/rc-notes/README.md

 2024-02-08

-in today's talk we will cover the basic mechanisms of passkey authentication and the underlying FIDO protocol. we will not cover how to implement passkey authentication (because it's kinda hard.)
+in today's talk we will cover the basic mechanisms of passkey authentication and the underlying FIDO protocol. if time permits we might cover how to implement passkey authentication.

 ## motivation